vgoncharik-a1qa/telesoftas-practical-task/selenium-pytest/README.md

-# Web tests for test tasks
+# UI tests for practical task
-Web Tests for test tasks

 The framework for automated tests based on the Selenium WebDriver and PyTest.
 The installation of the tools requires Python 3.6